 Gorilla Glue is a strain I’ve wanted to review ever since I tried it a few years ago.
-In this post, I’ll tell you exactly why this strain won several awards across the United States.
+In this post, I’ll tell you exactly why GG#4 won several awards across the United States.

 Some strains are popular because of the growers who bred them, others because of the name they carry.
-However, the best strains are popular because of their quality.
+The best strains are popular because they deserve to be.

 Gorilla Glue belongs to all of the above.